Nobel Prize: Baker, Hassabis, Jumper win award for chemistry – DW – 10/09/2024

 Avancements in artificial intelligence (AI) and machine learning, for which the 2024 Physics Nobel Prizes were awarded, also helped Baker, Hassabis and Jumper with their research.

-Baker and his fellow laureates cracked the code of what protein structures may look like with the help of artificial intelligence.
+Baker and his fellow laureates cracked the code of what protein structures may look like with the help of AI.

 "They used neural networks and deep learning to train a database that then showed how close two amino acid structures were to each other in space," said Johan Aqvist, a member of the Nobel Committee for Chemistry.